 A Principle is considered fulfilled when all criteria applicable to the organization are met.

-A Criterion is considered fulfilled when the applicable indicators are met.
+A Criterion is considered fulfilled when all the applicable indicators are met.

-3. APPLICABILITY OF LIFE METHODOLOGY FOR BUSINESS AND BIODIVERSITY This document applies to organizations/producers and/or business units/productive units of industry, services, and the primary sector, of any size or sector.
+3. APPLICABILITY OF LIFE METHODOLOGY FOR BUSINESS AND BIODIVERSITY This document applies to organizations/producers and/or business units/productive units of any size in the industry and service sectors, as well as the primary, secondary or tertiary sectors.
 The organization can choose to apply the LIFE Methodology for Business and Biodiversity to one or more business units.
 The producer can apply the LIFE Methodology in one or more productive units.
-The application of the document to the primary, secondary and tertiary sectors is defined according to the following rules: Exclusive indicators for one or more sectors appear marked as follows:
+The application of the document to the primary, secondary and tertiary sectors, as well as to micro and small businesses (MSB) and non-governmental organizations (NGO), is defined according to the following rules: Exclusive indicators for one or more sectors appear marked as follows:

-- p exclusive to the primary sector - s exclusive to the secondary sector - t exclusive to the tertiary sector - ps applicable to primary and secondary sectors - s t applicable to secondary and tertiary sectors - p s t applicable to primary, secondary and tertiary sectors The exclusivity or applicability should not be interpreted as mandatory applicability.
+- p exclusive to the primary sector - s exclusive to the secondary sector - t exclusive to the tertiary sector - p s applicable to primary and secondary sectors - s t applicable to secondary and tertiary sectors - p s t applicable to primary, secondary and tertiary sectors - MSB applicable to micro and small businesses NGO - applicable to non-governmental organizations/institutions which general goal or mission is biodiversity conservation.
+The exclusivity or applicability should not be interpreted as mandatory applicability.
 An item can be unique or applicable to a particular industry, but not applicable to the business unit being assessed.
 The organization or producer must provide justification for the indicators in this Standard that it determines are not applicable to its business scope and/or management system.
 The organization can only decide that an indicator is not applicable if its decision will not result in impacts on biodiversity.
 4. PRINCIPLES, CRITERIA AND INDICATORS PRINCIPLE 1 - BIODIVERSITY CONSERVATION AS A COMMON RESPONSIBILITY The organization or producer must commit to acting effectively in the conservation of biodiversity, a common asset under everyone's responsibility, regardless of whether they are individuals or legal entities, private or public, in their direct or indirect use.
 P1.C1 The conservation of biodiversity is an integral part of the commitments and interests of the organization or producer.
-P1.C1.i1 - Sustainability Policy, Term of Commitment or similar, documented, implemented, and disseminated, considers essential, in its environmental dimension, the conservation of biodiversity, ecosystem services and natural capital. p s t P1.C1.i2 - Clear commitment with actions for the conservation of biodiversity, ecosystem services and natural capital. p s t P1.C1.i3 - Information or disclosure to stakeholders about the commitment to actions for the conservation of biodiversity, ecosystem services and natural capital. p s t P1.C1.i4 - The employees of the organization or productive unit are aware of the commitment assumed and the procedures by which they can contribute. p s t P1.C2 The organization or producer considers the commitments to biodiversity, ecosystem services and natural capital in decision-making. \ &lt;sup>2 The choice between an Environmental Policy or a Term of Commitment must be consistent with the size, intensity and scale of the operations.
+P1.C1.i1 - Sustainability Policy, Term of Commitment2 or similar, documented, implemented, and disseminated, considers essential, in its environmental dimension, the conservation of biodiversity, ecosystem services and natural capital. p s t, MSB, NGO P1.C1.i2 - Clear commitment with actions for the conservation of biodiversity, ecosystem services and natural capital. p s t P1.C1.i3 - Information or disclosure to stakeholders about the commitment to actions for the conservation of biodiversity, ecosystem services and natural capital. p s t, NGO P1.C1.i4 - The employees of the organization or productive unit are aware of the commitment assumed and the procedures by which they can contribute. p s t 2 The choice between an Environmental Policy or a Term of Commitment must be consistent with the size, intensity and scale of the operations.